Future Ready Iowa employer summit set for Monday in Dubuque

-A free Future Ready Iowa employer summit will be held from 7 to 9:30 a.m.
-Monday at the Diamond Jo Casino Harbor Room, 201 Bell St.
+A free Future Ready Iowa employer summit will be held in Dubuque next week.

 More than 30 such summits are scheduled around the state.